Welcome Resident Students!

 - Candlewax Warmers (BOTH ELECTRIC AND NON ELECTRIC ARE PROHIBITED!)

-- Dishwashers (Except in the Village, where they are provided by MSU.)
+- Dishwashers (Except in the Village and Hawk Crossings, where they are provided by the University.)

 - Window/Portable Air Conditioners